-- (1) Local government and standing committees may resolve that a meeting be closed to the public if its Councillors or members consider it necessary to discuss one or more of the following matters:
+(1) Local government and standing committees may resolve that a meeting be closed to the public if its Councillors or members consider it necessary to discuss one or more of the following matters:

-- (a) the appointment, dismissal or discipline of the Chief Executive Officer

-- (b) industrial matters affecting employees

-- (c) the local government's budget

-- (d) rating concessions

-- (e) legal advice obtained by the Council or legal proceedings involving the Council including, for example, legal proceedings that may be taken by or against the Council - (f) matters that may directly affect the health and safety of an individual or group of individuals - (g) negotiations relating to a commercial matter involving the local government for which a public discussion would be likely to prejudice the interests of the local government - (h) negotiations relating to the taking of land by the Council under the Acquisition of Land Act 1967 or - (i) a matter the Council is required to keep confidential under a law of, or formal arrangement with, the Commonwealth or a State. - (2) A local government or committee must not make a resolution (other than procedural) in a closed session meeting.
-If a closed session includes attendance by teleconference, the Councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation. - (a) To take an issue into a closed session, the local government must first pass a resolution to do so. - (b) A resolution that a Council meeting be closed must - - (i) state the matter mentioned in subsection (1) above that is to be discussed and - (ii) include an overview of what is to be discussed while the meeting is closed. - (c) If the matter is known in advance, the agenda should clearly identify that the matter will be considered in closed session and name the topic to be discussed and a brief explanation of why it is deemed necessary to take the issue into closed session. - (d) The minutes of a local government must detail the matter discussed and reasoning for discussing the matter in closed session.
-The local government must also ensure that it complies with the statutory obligations associated with recording of resolutions. - (3) Council cannot resolve that a meeting be closed where the meeting is informed of a Councillor's personal interest in the matter by another person and the eligible Councillors at the meeting must decide whether the Councillor has a declarable conflict of interest in the matter. - (4) A meeting must not be closed if a quorum is lost due to the number of conflicted Councillors who leave the meeting and Council must delegate the matter, decide by resolution to defer the matter to a later meeting or decide by resolution to take no further action on the matter.
+- (a) the appointment, dismissal or discipline of the Chief Executive Officer - (b) industrial matters affecting employees - (c) the local government's budget, which does not include the monthly financial statements. - (d) rating concessions - (e) legal advice obtained by the Council or legal proceedings involving the Council including, for example, legal proceedings that may be taken by or against the Council - (f) matters that may directly affect the health and safety of an individual or group of individuals - (g) negotiations relating to a commercial matter involving the local government for which a public discussion would be likely to prejudice the interests of the local government - (h) negotiations relating to the taking of land by the Council under the Acquisition of Land Act 1967 or - (i) a matter the Council is required to keep confidential under a law of, or formal arrangement with, the Commonwealth or a State. - (j) a matter relating to the consideration of an investigation report for an investigation of a conduct breach given to the local government under the Local Government Act 2009 chapter 5A, part 3, division 5. - (2) A local government or committee must not make a resolution (other than procedural) in a closed session meeting.
+If a closed session includes attendance by teleconference, the Councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation. - (a) To take an issue into a closed session, the local government must first pass a resolution to do so. - (b) A resolution that a Council meeting be closed must - (i) state the matter mentioned in subsection (1) above that is to be discussed and - (ii) include an overview of what is to be discussed while the meeting is closed. - (c) If the matter is known in advance, the agenda should clearly identify that the matter will be considered in closed session and name the topic to be discussed and a brief explanation of why it is deemed necessary to take the issue into closed session. - (d) The minutes of a local government must detail the matter discussed and reasoning for discussing the matter in closed session.
+The local government must also ensure that it complies with the statutory obligations associated with recording of resolutions. - (3) Council cannot resolve that a meeting be closed where the meeting is informed of a Councillor's personal interest in the matter by another person and the eligible Councillors at the meeting must decide whether the Councillor has a declarable conflict of interest in the matter.

-&lt;sup>5 S254J (3) Local Government Regulation 2012
+&lt;sup>7 S254J (3) Local Government Regulation 2012